 Use this formula to calculate the Adjusted LIDT for an optic based on your pulse length.
-If your maximum energy density is less than this adjusted LIDT step.

-LIDT in energy density vs. pulse length and spot size.
-For short pulses, energy density becomes a constant with spot size.
-This graph was maximum energy density, then the optic should be suitable for your application.
-Keep in mind that this calculation is only used for pulses between 10^{-7} s and 10^{-7} s.
+If your maximum energy density is less than this adjusted LIDT maximum energy density, then the optic should be suitable for your application.
+Keep in mind that this calculation is only used for pulses between 10^{-9} s and 10^{-7} s.
 For pulses between 10^{-7} s and 10^{-4} s, the CW LIDT must also be checked before deeming the optic appropriate for your application.